--2 long sleeve shirts, 1 short sleeve shirt (I recommend a merino blend like this one – it looks nice enough to wear on its own and offers warmth and breathability without bulk, making it perfect for layering too.
+-2 long sleeve shirts, 1 short sleeve shirt (I recommend a merino blend like this one or this one – it looks nice enough to wear on its own and offers warmth and breathability without bulk, making it perfect for layering too.
 It can also go a few wears without getting stinky – bonus!)

 Good news for winter travelers: most homes and apartments in Israel have clothes dryers!
 Feel free to bring your jeans and enjoy them.
 They’ll look great with your new Blundstone boots.
 How many winter accessories to bring on your trip is a matter of personal preference, but many parts of Israel can be mighty cold on winter evenings and I’ve seen snow dusting the palm trees in Jerusalem.

 *You’ll probably still need to bring a swimsuit for a Birthright packing list.
 But if you’re visiting on your own in winter, you can decide whether or not to pack it (I wouldn’t).

 –Find the cheapest flights on Skyscanner

 –4 simple hacks to save more money on booking.com

 Check out these helpful articles to plan your upcoming trip to Israel: